shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

     the pillars are :math:`60^\circ` and :math:`30^\circ` at a point on the road between the pillars.
 Find the position of the point between the pillars and the height of each pillar.

-23. As observed from the top of a light house, :math:`100` m above sea level, the angle of depression of a ship, sailing directly towards it, changes from :math:`30^\circ` to :math:`45^\circ`.
+23. As observed from the top of a lighthouse, :math:`100` m above sea level, the angle of depression of a ship, sailing directly towards it, changes from :math:`30^\circ` to :math:`45^\circ`.
 Determine the distance travelled by the ship during the period of observation.